 In response, Mr J.A.
-Chabaud, the Secretary of the Church Committee, either read or heard about the letter that Capt.
-Evatt and had written to the Government stating: “[I] do declare [that] the subject matter of that complaint or charge to be without foundation.”
+Chabaud, the Secretary of the Church Committee, having either read or heard about the letter that Capt.
+Evatt written to the Government stating: “[I] do declare [that] the subject matter of that complaint or charge to be without foundation.”

-The poor woman returned home very agitated and informs her husband, Mr Chabaud, what had transpired.
-Incensed, Mr Chabaud writes to Francis for an explanation.
+The poor woman returned home very agitated and informed her husband, Mr Chabaud, about what had transpired.
+Incensed, Mr Chabaud wrote to Francis for an explanation.
 Nothing is recorded of this.

 When confronted, McCleland “hedges and prevaricates and even, in a terrible fright, says he is happy to see her at his house (No 7).”
 This did not prevent him from continuing the slander and tensions escalate until Mr Chabaud decided to deliberately insult Francis in the expectation that McCleland would either prove his statements or retract them.

-Mr Chabaud’s witnesses are Capt Evatt, Mr Dawson, Capt Sheaffe and Mrs. Chabaud.
-Roselt, the District Secretary is undecided who should hear this case.
-Ultimately, it is heard before the Court of the Landdrost and Heeraden on the 3rd November 1826.
-After lengthy evidence from both sides, Mr Chabaud is fined Rd300 and costs.
-Furthermore Mr Chabaud was considered a “peaceably disposed person and not a quarrelsome character.”
+Mr Chabaud’s witnesses were Capt Evatt, Mr Dawson, Capt Sheaffe and Mrs. Chabaud.
+Roselt, the District Secretary was undecided who should hear this case.
+Ultimately, it was heard before the Court of the Landdrost and Heeraden on the 3rd November 1826.
+After lengthy evidence from both sides, Mr Chabaud was fined RxD300 and costs.
+Furthermore Mr Chabaud was considered a “peaceably disposed person and not a quarrelsome character”.

 It was then admitted that “since Mr McCleland had taken up his residence in Port Elizabeth, broils and dissensions have become common.”
-Mr Chabaud in evidence stated at length that ”this Revd.
-Divine send by our Maternal Government to preach in this remote corner of her dominion Peace and Goodwill to all men” and continued by mentioning his own upright character in contrast to the irreligious behaviour of McCleland.
+Chabaud stated in evidence that ”this Revd.
+Divine [has been] sent by our Maternal Government to preach in this remote corner of her dominion Peace and Goodwill to all men”.
+He continued by mentioning his own upright character in contrast to the irreligious behaviour of McCleland.

 Additional revenue from Salt pans

-Notwithstanding McCleland’s perceived injustice regarding his personal remuneration as not befitting his duties and responsibilities, Francis was equally firmly determined to do all in his power to raise funds for the church.
+Notwithstanding McCleland’s perceived injustice regarding his personal remuneration not befitting his duties and responsibilities, Francis also did all in his power to raise funds for the church.
 His initial tack was to claim portion of the revenues from the salt pans in the Uitenhage district which had been granted for church purposes by the government.

-Notwithstanding that understanding, the Dutch Reformed Kerkraad in Uitenhage had laid claim to it all.
-The tireless clergyman then began a prolific letter writing campaign, petitioning the harried authorities to acknowledge the right of St Mary’s Church to obtain their fair share of the revenue.
-Nonetheless, it was all to no avail.
+Despite that understanding, the Dutch Reformed Kerkraad in Uitenhage had laid claim to it all.
+The tireless clergyman then began a prolific letter writing campaign, petitioning the harried authorities to acknowledge the right of St Mary’s Church to their fair share of the revenue.
+But it was all to no avail.

-Aware of his interest in church affairs, McCleland sent a letter to Gladstone – a future Prime Minister of Britain – raising his concerns, lamenting the lack of co-operation on the saltpan issue as well bewailing the fact that he was being required to travel hundreds of miles per annum in order to perform the rites of the church in the Dutch language.
-In effect, McCleland was conflating two issues: his remuneration or lack thereof & the financial situation vis-a-vis St. Mary’s Church.
+Aware of his interest in church affairs, McCleland sent a letter directly to Gladstone raising his concerns, lamenting the lack of co-operation on the saltpan issue as well as bemoaning the fact that he was being required to travel hundreds of miles per annum in order to perform the rites of the church in the Dutch language.
+In effect, McCleland was conflating two issues: his remuneration or lack thereof & the financial situation of St. Mary’s Church.

 During 1843, yet another blunder was committed, this time much more serious than the sale of the plots in St. Mary’s Terrace.
-The church property possessed some extremely valuable frontage to Main Street.
+The church property including some extremely valuable frontage on Main Street.
 In their infinite wisdom, the Select Vestry sold this to a Mr. W. Smith for the ridiculously paltry sum of £ 181.
-At that stage there was a servitude upon the property which prevented the stores built upon it from being raised high enough to block out St. Mary’s Church from the Main Street.
+At that stage there was a servitude upon the property which prevented the stores built upon it from being raised high enough to block out a view of St. Mary’s Church from the Main Street.
 This ill-advised decision cannot be attributed to McCleland but rather to the Church Committee.

 The Rev Francis McCleland remained the resident Chaplain of St Mary’s Church for 27 years.
-From a desolate wind-swept village clinging for dear life on the wind-swept Algoa Bay littoral, in awe of its bigger siblings in Uitenhage and Grahamstown, Port Elizabeth grew into a strapping youth outgrowing both of its other siblings.
+From a desolate wind-swept village clinging on for dear life on the exposed Algoa Bay littoral, in awe of its bigger siblings in Uitenhage and Grahamstown, Port Elizabeth develioed into a strapping youth outgrowing both of its other siblings.

 Finally, on 10th July 1853, Francis McCleland was no more.
-The end of an era had drawn to a final close.
+The end of an era had come.
 McCleland’s huge legacy was not only St. Mary’s Church but also nurturing its offspring such as St Paul’s Anglican Church in Albany Road and Holy Trinity Church in Central Port Elizabeth.
 Moreover, he can stake his claim as being the midwife to the sister churches in Uitenhage and Sidbury.